-Men and women all over Glendale visit Lytle, Tate & Stamper every year for dental surgery, whether they want to have dental implants placed or have their wisdom teeth removed.
+Men and women all over Pasadena visit Lytle, Tate & Stamper every year for dental surgery, whether they want to have dental implants placed or have their wisdom teeth removed.
 But what some of these men and women may not know is that they will require antibiotics before having their dental surgery.
 If you’ve been visiting your general dentists bi-annually as you should, you probably remember filling out some paperwork asking about your medical history and known medical conditions.
 They weren’t being nosy with all those questions but were actually doing what they needed to in order to know if they should provide you with antibiotics before your cleaning or cavity filling.
 Unfortunately, our doctors find that many of their dental surgery patients are unaware of why this preventative measure is needed and if they themselves should be having medication before their surgery.
 Luckily, having antibiotics prior to dental surgery is actually not as common as it once was, and there are actually very few medical conditions that require antibiotics before dental surgery, and of the ones that do, most of them are heart-related.

 Medical Conditions That May Require Antibiotics Prior To Dental Surgery

 This list of medical conditions is not full and complete and can change based on the latest findings of medical professionals.
 That’s why it’s so important for men and women to remember that they should provide our doctors with a complete and thorough medical history during their initial consultation at Lytle, Tate & Stamper.
 This is the only way our doctors will be able to safely care for you during your dental surgery.
-Currently, the American Heart Association recommends antibiotics to be given prior to dental surgery for Glendale dental patients who have:
+Currently, the American Heart Association recommends antibiotics to be given prior to dental surgery for Pasadena dental patients who have:

 • Prosthetic cardiac valves

 • Prosthetic material used for cardiac valve repair

 • Cardiac transplant with valve regurgitation due to a structural abnormality